Uzebox/uzebox/demos/UzeboxPC/data/diskimg/readme.md

 * Skew: 6
 * Boot tracks: 2

-`cpmtools` refers to this disk by using `ibm-3740` for its diskdef value but you don't usually need to specify the disk model when using `cpmtools`, apart from when you are creating a new image.
+`cpmtools` refers to this disk by using `ibm-3740` for its diskdef value but you don't usually need to specify the disk model when using `cpmtools` apart from when you are creating (formatting) a new disk image.

-`DISK.CFG` must be in the root directory of your SD card in to define the mapping between drive letters and images files.
-Up to four drives are supported by CP/M named A:, B:, C: and D:.
+`DISK.CFG` must be in the root directory of your SD card in to define the mapping between drive letters and disk image files.
+Up to four drives are currently supported by UzeboxPC's CP/M - A:, B:, C: and D:.

-The default disk config is:
+The default disk configuration for UzeboxPC is:

 * A:CPMDISK0.DSK
 * B:CPMDISK1.DSK